How to Check if a QR Code is Safe

 If you’re someone looking to create secure QR Codes, this is for you.

 A QR Code is as safe as the QR Code generator you choose to use.
-Platforms like Uniqode deploy industry-leading security measures to keep QR Codes safe from threat actors:
+Platforms like Uniqode deploy industry-leading security measures to keep QR Codes safe from threat actors.

 1. Ability to customize the domain